Amazon One Vendor: What Is It and How Will It Affect Your Brand?

 <td class="tg-gxsv">Seller Central (Advanced, Free)</td>

 <td class="tg-gxsv">Yes, Self-Serve <a href="https://advertising.amazon.com/help">Sponsored Ads</a> and Co-Op</td>

 <td class="tg-gxsv">Yes, Self Serve Sponsored Ads</td>

 There's flexibility in this dual-selling method.
 But brands may soon have to give up control over where and how their products are listed—to the hands of Amazon itself.

-With One Vendor, brands won’t be able to separate their 1P and 3P selling activities; instead of Vendor Central and Seller Central portals, there will only be one portal as Amazon may soon determine whether a brand will be selling 1P or 3P on a per ASIN basis.
+With One Vendor, brands won’t be able to separate their first-party (1P) and third-party (3P) selling activities; instead of Vendor Central and Seller Central portals, there will only be one portal as Amazon may soon determine whether a brand will be selling first-party or third-party on a per ASIN basis.

 Now, the policy may actually be enforced.

 “I don’t think it’s a sustainable model,” PopSocket CEO David Burnett, who has felt burned by the company in the past, told Recode.
 “Maybe for controlling the small players whose business depends on Amazon.
 But to endure this kind of treatment?
 There’s a lot of great brands out there who can make that choice to leave [Amazon entirely].”